Metal Cutting Methods

 Waterjet cutting brings several distinct advantages to the table, especially when compared to other cutting methods:

-Minimal Heat-Affected Zone (HAZ): Due to its cold-cutting character, the process significantly reduces HAZ.
+Minimal Heat-Affected Zone (HAZ): Due to its cold-cutting character, the process greatly reduces HAZ.
 A smaller HAZ means there’s less chance of the material experiencing thermal distortion or changes in its microstructure, ensuring the integrity of the cut piece.

 Cleaner Outputs: With waterjet cutting, the byproducts of the process, like slag or dross, are minimized.
 This leads to cleaner cuts, reducing the need for post-processing and ensuring a more polished final product.